 With young women, I don’t say one word to them unless they give me an IOI.
 They have to look at me and smile, maybe even more than once.
 If I say something and get a cold response, I don’t say anything more.

 Punish People for Blatant Assholery

 I was next to a hostile young woman who refused to look at me the other day.
 I was in front of her in line.
 I deliberately took my time in line putting my stuff away very slowly so the bitch would have to wait extra longer.
 She and the barista both gave me these very puzzled looks.
 I just smiled a bit to myself and thought, “Hey bitch!
-If you took that hate look off your stupid face, I would have put my stuff away a lot quicker!”
+If you take that hate look off your stupid face, I’d put my stuff away a lot quicker!”

 Don’t Even Look at Bitches Who Hate You No Matter How Hot They Are